-The total amount of gross unrecognized tax benefit that, if recognized, would favorably affect our effective income tax rate in future periods, was \$31.9 million as of December 31, 2017.
-Accrued interest related to uncertain tax positions was \$6.1 million and \$4.9 million as of December 31, 2017 and 2016, respectively.
+The total amount of gross unrecognized tax benefit that, if recognized, would favorably affect our effective income tax rate in future periods, was \$38.7 million as of December 31, 2018.
+Accrued interest related to uncertain tax positions was \$7.5 million and \$6.1 million as of December 31, 2018 and 2017, respectively.

 We are subject to income tax in federal and state jurisdictions.
-The IRS has completed their federal tax examinations for years prior to 2014.
-With respect to state jurisdictions, we are generally no longer subject to tax examinations on returns filed for years prior to 2010.
+We are generally no longer subject to tax examinations on federal returns filed for years prior to 2015 and state returns filed for years prior to 2011.

-12. NET INCOME PER SHARE
+13. NET INCOME PER SHARE